-BNDCU Check the address of a memory reference against an UpperBound in 1's compliment form.
+BNDCU Check the address of a memory reference against an UpperBound in 1's complement form.

-BNDCN Check the address of a memory reference against an UpperBound not in 1's compliment form
+BNDCN Check the address of a memory reference against an UpperBound not in 1's complement form.

 BNDMOV Copy or load from memory of the LowerBound and UpperBound to a register.